with2r2t/mindex-code-challenge/README.md

 ## My Comments:
 The coding challenge was a relatively simple but fun springboot usecase.
 I found it fun because although I've been working with relational DBs for 5 years(Mostly Oracle), I had never worked with MongoDB or Mongo Repositories before, so it was both a way to flex what I do know with regards to springboot and java in general, but also to learn at least a little bit of a new DB technology.
 I treated this as I would an agile story with the instructions included as acceptance criteria.
-I also included a postman collection for easy testing.
+I also included a postman collection for easy testing under the postmancollections folder.

 ## Problem 1
 For problem 1, I used a recursive solution that counts up all reports in the list, and feeds back into the function any reports that have a list of direct reports themselves, continuing to recurse until a node with all direct reports not having direct reports is found.